One word: HYPOCRISY. Jesus hates hypocrisy. It is self-centred protection, trying to please and impress the eyes of people.

 I ask you for a sincere heart.
 Take away this criticising judgemental heart and mind.
 Renew my thoughts and my heart.
 Teach me how to love.
 Open my eyes to the depth of your love for me and for this world.
 Lord I want to be fully immersed in your love!

-If there is anyone out there who relates to this prayer, you are not alone in this struggle!
-Let us continue fighting against this attitude of pride within ourselves, continue asking the Author of our faith to free us from unhealthy thinking habits and to teach us daily to walk in His way of love.
+If anyone relates to this prayer, know that you are not alone in this struggle!
+Let us continue fighting against this attitude of pride within ourselves, continue asking the Author of our faith to free us from unhealthy, unholy thinking habits and to teach us daily to walk in His way of love.